What to do these holidays when you’re in year 12

 min read

 Finishing school for the term with the mindset that you’re on holidays can be really hard to overcome when you have to spend your holidays studying for next term.
-Saying you’re going to study for 5 hours a day in the holidays is easier said than done, especially after 4 months of COVID when you’ve been forced to stay home and just want to spend these holidays outside seeing your friends and doing everything but sitting at your desk.
-I feel your pain.
-This just seems like the perfect excuse to use the ‘I just need a break today, I’ll start studying tomorrow’ line that I’m sure we’ve all said too many times before.
+Saying you’re going to study for 5 hours a day in the holidays is easier said than done, I feel your pain.
+It's so easy to give the ‘I just need a break today, I’ll start studying tomorrow’ line that I’m sure we’ve all said too many times before.
 But before you know it, these holidays will be finishing, term 3 will be starting and you’ve done a whole lot of nothing.
 As much as studying now seems horrible, the feeling of being behind on the first day of term 3 is worse!

 Here are our tips for approaching these holidays so you can feel prepared for term 3 but also have a break: